-My primary area of research is the application of animal behaviour to the improvement of animal welfare and am pleased that my scientific work on laying hens formed an important part of the evidence that was used by EU veterinary and scientific committees to bring about the 2012 EU ban on conventional ‘battery’ cages for laying hens and to develop viable and humane alternative housing systems which have been embraced by British industry.
-Recently, the UK government has announced its intention to ban the practice of beak-trimming and I am currently heading a grant that will provide evidence about the welfare implications of keeping intact-beak hens for a review of this policy in 2015.
+My primary area of research is the application of animal behaviour to the improvement of animal welfare.
+My scientific work on laying hens formed an important part of the evidence that was used by EU veterinary and scientific committees to bring about the 2012 EU ban on conventional ‘battery’ cages for laying hens and to develop viable and humane alternative housing systems which have been embraced by British industry.
+Recently, I headed a research project designed to inform government policy on the practice of beak-trimming in laying hens.
+The 2015 report is available here:

 I am also interested in applying quantitative epidemiological approaches to welfare problems, through a range of international collaborations.
 This work has elucidated the causes and risk factors for debilitating welfare problems that occur on commercial farms, including feather pecking and cannibalism in hens, tail-biting and vulva-biting in sows, obesity in horses, skeletal conditions and fractures in laying birds and leg health problems in broiler chickens.

 Obesity in horses

 One management practice that reduces the risk of feather pecking is rearing chicks with “dark brooders” that simulate some aspects of the broody hen within a commercial environment.
 With this system active chicks cannot easily direct their pecks towards the feathers of sleeping companions, since tired chicks choose to rest and sleep in the dark.

 An experimental dark brooder trial